gianniskmbls/Hello-World/python/Readme.md

 on user input and then calculates and displays the maximum element in the matrix.

 ## matrixOnes.py
 An Identity Matrix Generator with Error Handling.
-This Python program generates and displays an identity matrix.
+This Python script generates and displays an identity matrix.
 An identity matrix is a square matrix where all diagonal elements are '1's, and all other elements are '0's.
 The user specifies the number of '1's in the matrix.